MaryTalvistu/Rock-Paper-Scissors/README.md

 This is a ROCK PAPER SCISSORS game implementation using javascript.
-The game is played entirely using console, and you need to open the rgs.html and Console to play it.

 How to Play

-There are 5 rounds in the game, and you can use window prompt to provide your input such as "rock", "paper" or "scissors".
-Please note that, the game is designed case insensitive and player can also input "ROCK", "roCK" or "Rock" or any other variation.
-If the 5 rounds are tied, the game will continue another five rounds until the winner is certain.
+The game is played against the computer.
+Player has to choose between "rock", "paper" or "scissors" by clicking responding image.
+There are 5 rounds in the game.
+If a round results a tie, it is played again until somone wins it and gets a point.
+Whoever with more points after 5 rounds wins!
+To start again refresh the page.

 This assignment is part of The Odin Project - Web Development 101 curriculum.

-This is the first functional version and implemented on console.